 You can reduce or prevent corrosion by removing the chemical sources that help form formic acid—a copper-corrosive chemical.
 In the case of the copper tubing in HVAC systems such as window-type air conditioners, remove sources that raise the formic acid levels such as fabric softeners, laundry detergents, body wash, and paint removers.
 Control the level of sulphur, oxygen and chloride present in your kitchen or laundry room.

-5. Employ preventive coating
+5. Employ a preventive coating

-6. Observe preventive maintenance
+6. Observe preventive maintenance techniques

 Without constant maintenance, any coating or paint is not enough.
 Scratches and dents can hasten rusting.
 Be sure to set up an organised storage space for metal items such as bicycle parts, pots, and pans.
 Unorganised or jumbled storage is an easy way to leave dents in your metallic items.
 For coins and medals, invest in protective plastic boxes to keep their lustre and shine.